2024 United States House of Representatives elections in New York: District 16

 The 16th district is based in southern Westchester County, including Yonkers, White Plains, New Rochelle, and Rye.
 It also includes Co-op City in the Bronx.
-The incumbent was Democrat Jamaal Bowman, who was elected with 64.30% of the vote in 2022.
+The incumbent was Democrat Jamaal Bowman, who was re-elected with 64.30% of the vote in 2022.
 He faced a challenge in the Democratic primary from George Latimer, the Westchester County executive.
 Miriam Flisser was the Republican nominee.

 Democratic primary

 Incumbent U.S. Representative Jamaal Bowman, who was accused of being antisemitic and had been a frequent critic of U.S. support for Israel amidst the Gaza-Israel conflict, was challenged by pro-Israel Westchester County Executive George Latimer in the Democratic primary.
 The New York Times branded the contest "a marquee showcase of [the Democratic] party's divisions over the Israel-Hamas war".

 The primary was the most expensive House of Representatives primary in U.S. history, with over $14 million in outside spending benefiting Latimer's campaign.
 Much of the outside spending came from groups affiliated with the pro-Israel American Israel Public Affairs Committee.
 Latimer defeated Bowman, 58.59% to 41.41%.